fuzzylabs/edge-vision-power-estimation/docs/NeuralPower.md

 2. Is it possible to predict this energy consumption before a model is even trained?
 3. If yes, how should machine learners select an energy-efficient CNN for deployment?

-These are the 3 questions we are also interested in researching particularly for the edge devices.
+In our project we are interested in understanding whether these questions can be answered for CNN inference on edge devices.

 ## Overview